Ranking All 30 NFL Stadiums Heading Into 2025 Season

 Capacity: 65,000

 Don't just take our word for it.
-Back in February, the Commanders were given an F-minus grade in the annual NFL players survey for the team's training room and locker room.
+Back in February, the Commanders were given an F grade in the annual NFL players survey for the team's locker room.
 The stadium isn't much better.
-We're just two years removed from several spectators at a Commanders-Eagles game suffering injuries after a railing in the bleachers collapsed.
+We're just three years removed from several spectators at a Commanders-Eagles game suffering injuries after a railing in the bleachers collapsed.
+There's talks to build a new home field at the historic RFK Stadium site in D.C., but nothing has been officially approved yet.

 29. EverBank Stadium (Jacksonville Jaguars)